ahmadatimo/CS-458-project/README.md

    ```sh
    python run_tests.py
    ```
-NOTE: uncomment 8th and comment 11th line of each test if you are a macOS/Linux user.
-Ifyou are windows user then tests are prepared for you.
+NOTE: uncomment 8th and comment 11th line of each test file if you are a macOS/Linux user.
+If you are windows user then tests are prepared for you.
 ---